 Telephoto zoom 45-200 or 80 – 200 mm (Landscape/Portrait)

 Super telephoto zoom 150 – 500 mm (Wildlife)

 - Polarizing filter for each lens to get the best blues in your sky

 - Inside pockets: 16 GB memory cards (2), lens brush, cleaning cloth, camera manual, sunglasses, other glasses, sharpie marker, leatherman tool (carried in checked bag until destination), extra camera battery, charger, adapter for country destination, flashlight, water bottle, zip-lock bags, extra luggage tag

 - Flash card reader

 (*) Take this as a suggested list in case you want to have a complete range of focal length lens.

-Or just be ready to see and snap, and invest or bring a good quality, compact camera!
+Or just be ready to see and snap, and bring a good quality, compact camera!